Vatican crisis highlights pope failure to reform Curia

 The Vatican has also reacted slowly and defensively to the clerical sexual abuse scandal shaking national churches around the world, giving the impression it puts its institutional interests ahead of the children molested by priests.

-The cumulative effect of such incidents over the years and revelations of Vatican mismanagement now has been to cast Benedict's as "a tin ear papacy," said Christopher Bellitto, a Catholic Church historian at Kean University in New Jersey.
+The cumulative effect of such incidents over the years and revelations of Vatican mismanagement now has been to cast Benedict's as "a tin ear papacy," said Christopher Bellotti, a Catholic Church historian at Kane University in New Jersey.

 "This all seems to be a power game that matters only to the power players," he said.
 "It seems to be a Church hierarchy further distancing itself from the people in the pews."